 |Other housing options|

-Cornerstone University students are highly sought-after graduates in all areas of employment.
-CU grads are smart, confident, and strong in their education.
-People respect this university and the students it graduates.
+Cornerstone University graduates are highly sought after in all areas of employment.
+CU grads are smart, confident, and strongly educated.

 A 2016 graduate survey reports that, of respondents: